Theory of Operation

 Usage

 The following diagram shows the usage of the SDS Stream Interface functions (executed in sdsThread).
 The sdsControlThread controls the overall execution.
-AlgorithmThread is the thread that executes Signal Conditioning (SC) and ML Model.
+AlgorithmThread is the thread that executes Signal Conditioning (SC) and the ML Model.

 After initialization, AlgorithmThread enters a loop in which it repeatedly calls GetInputData.
 This function provides a block of input data used for a single inference.
 The inference itself is executed by the ExecuteAlgorithm function.